Will-Griffiths-Ireland/Mars-Colony-One/README.md

 # Mars Colony One
 ## **Site Overview**
-The site is designed for a fictional company called StarSeed industries, who are leading a market leader in space exploration.
+The site is designed for a fictional company called StarSeed industries, who are a market leader in space exploration.
-The objective of the site is to capture the attention of possible colonists, provide details about the mission, and collect contact information from visitors that wish to apply.
+The company is starting recruitment for civilian colonists to be part of StarSeeds Mars colony "Mars Colony One" The objective of the site is to capture the attention of possible colonists, provide details about the mission, and collect contact information from visitors that wish to apply.
 ​
 ![Am I responsive screenshot](imagelocation so maybe docs/image.jpg)